Route setter: Description

 To mount the boulder into the artificial wall the setter will simply have to screw it in with a screwdriver.
 Securing boulders is easy because the walls are built with holes strategically placed for common boulders to be placed.
 Boulders have different type of screws based on which type of boulder the company was made by.
 A setter must be sure to use the proper according screw and screwdriver, otherwise a boulder may not be stable on the wall.
 Boulders can eventually be pulled off the wall over many uses, and this can result in injury or death.
 A ladder might be required if the setter cannot reach the next desired place to screw in the boulder.
-The setter must mark off the area around the route that they are setting at because there might be loose boulders that can falls on people passing by, or a climber does not accidentally climb into or around the incomplete area and possibly get hurt.
+The setter must mark off the area around the route that they are setting, because there might be loose boulders that can fall on people passing by, or in order that a climber does not accidentally climb into or around the incomplete area and possibly get hurt.

 When a setter sets routes for rock climbing, they can also use boulders that are already pre-existing on the wall for their route and not necessarily have to put new ones up.
 At the start of the route setting, they can either set routes by selecting boulder by boulder or by taping up places where they want each boulder to be placed.
 Boulder by boulder is typically easier to start setting routes with.
 After each boulder placement, the setter will want to test the route.
 This will show if they will need to make any adjustments to any boulders.
 Possible adjustments could be to rotate the boulder(s) so they are easier/harder to climb and help the continuity of the route.
 Also, the boulder(s) could be out of reach for climbers or too easy to reach in which the setter would add a smaller foothold for the shorter people or move the boulder, so the route is not as easy respectively.